 Here are three logistics methods that you are going to be hearing a lot about for years to come: drones, driverless vehicles and robots.
 And as strange as it is to believe, you will probably be using one or two of these services sooner than later once they get the kinks out.

 Drones have limitations on what they can carry, and each municipality has its own rules about drones and their airspace.
 Driverless vehicles have already experienced wrecks, and potential technology glitches on the road present a whole new host of problems.
 And robots?
 They take away the customer service aspect.

 Everyone wants everything faster, faster, faster!
-As we see companies striving to decrease their turnaround time, more accidents could potentially happen due to this increased pace.
+As we see companies striving to decrease their turnaround time, more accidents and harmful mistakes could happen due to the increased pace.
 This includes on the road, in the warehouse and even online.